 We sell our vacation ownership products primarily through our distribution network of both-in-market and off-site sales centers.
-Our products are currently marketed for sale throughout the United States, Mexico, Canada, Europe, and Japan.
+Our products are currently marketed for sale throughout the United States, Mexico, Canada, Europe and Asia.
 We operate sales distribution centers in major markets and popular leisure destinations with year-round demand and a history of being a friendly environment for vacation ownership.
-We have approximately 50 sales distribution centers in various domestic and international locations.
+We have over 60 sales distribution centers in various domestic and international locations.
 A phased rebranding of sales centers that were acquired as part of the Diamond Acquisition began in late 2021.
 Our marketing and sales activities are based on targeted direct marketing and a highly personalized sales approach.
 We use targeted direct marketing to reach potential members who are identified as having the financial ability to pay for our products, are frequent leisure travelers, and have an affinity with our brands.
-Tour flow quality impacts key metrics such as close rate and VPG, defined in "Key Business and Financial Metrics and Terms Used by Management-Real Estate Sales Metrics."
+Tour flow quality impacts key metrics such as close rate and VPG, defined in "Key Business and Financial Metrics-Real Estate Sales Operating Metrics."
 Additionally, the quality of tour flow impacts sales revenue and the collectability of our timeshare financing receivables.
-For the year ended December 31, 2022, 71% of our contract sales were to our existing owners.
+For the years ended December 31, 2023, 2022 and 2021, 70%, 71% and 70% of our contract sales were to our existing owners, respectively.

-We provide financing for members purchasing our developed and acquired inventory and generate interest income.
-Our timeshare financing receivables are collateralized by the underlying VOIs and are generally structured as 10-year, fully-amortizing loans that bear a fixed interest rate ranging from 2.5% to 25% per annum.
-Financing propensity was 62% and 74% for the year ended December 31, 2022 and 2021, respectively.
+We provide financing for members purchasing our developed and acquired inventory and generate interest income on the loans.
+Our timeshare financing receivables are collateralized by the underlying VOIs and are generally structured as 10-year, fully amortizing loans that bear a fixed interest rate typically ranging from 2.5% to 25% per annum.
+Financing propensity was 63% and 62% for the years ended December 31, 2023, and 2022, respectively.
 We calculate financing propensity as contract sales volume of financed contracts originated in the period divided by contract sales volume of all contracts originated in the period.